St. Finnan's Basilica: History

 During the pastorate of Fr.
 Alexander Macdonell the basilica was constructed from 1883 to 1885.
 In 1890, Pope Leo XIII established the Diocese of Alexandria in Ontario and named Macdonnell as bishop.
 On October 28, 1890, he was consecrated bishop at St. Finnan.
 He chose St. Finnan's as his episcopal seat, elevating the church to a cathedral.

 The basilica houses a Casavant organ, Opus 284, installed in 1907.

-On May 6, 2020, Pope Francis unites the Diocese of Alexandria–Cornwall with the Archdiocese of Ottawa to create the Archdiocese of Ottawa–Cornwall, reverting the cathedral to a parish.
+On May 6, 2020, Pope Francis united the Diocese of Alexandria–Cornwall with the Archdiocese of Ottawa to create the Archdiocese of Ottawa–Cornwall, reverting the cathedral to a parish.

 On February 19, 2021, Cardinal Robert Sarah, prefect of the Congregation for Divine Worship and the Discipline of the Sacraments, on behalf of Pope Francis, designated the church as a minor basilica.